DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 Dr. Chen's voice grew more intense as he reached the core of his discovery.

 "The **Igigi** rebellion wasn't just a strike; it was a coup.
 They seized control of the human workforce and the entire planet.
-They became the new rulers.
+They became **The Rulers**.
 And this is where the language proves it.
-In the mother-tongue, PIE, the word for 'ruler' is `*h₃rḗǵs`.
-The **Igigi** *became* **The Reges**.
+In the mother-tongue, PIE, the word for 'ruler' is `*h₃rḗǵs`—**The Rulers** were originally called *Reges*.
 And the **Apkallu**, the keepers of knowledge?
-Their name comes from `*ǵneh₃-`, to know.
-They were **The Gneh-tah**.
+Their name comes from `*ǵneh₃-`, to know. **The Sages** were originally called *Gneh-tah*.
 This wasn't a war between gods; it was a hostile corporate takeover where the workforce locked the scientists out and declared themselves the new board of directors."

 The room fell silent as the implications sank in.

 "And here," Dr. Chen continued, his excitement building, "the team found the key to the puzzle Dr. Kim had uncovered in the earliest texts.
-The distant, creative **Werdh-anes** were the 'First Father,' the cosmic CEO known as **El**.
-The **Reges** were the warrior-administrators, the 'Storm Gods,' the ambitious middle-managers like **Yahweh**, Baal, and Indra.
-The Gnostic 'Demiurge' wasn't a single being; it was the entire administrative class of the *Reges*."
+The distant, creative **Gardeners** were the 'First Father,' the cosmic CEO known as **El**. **The Rulers** were the warrior-administrators, the 'Storm Gods,' the ambitious middle-managers like **Yahweh**, Baal, and Indra.
+The Gnostic 'Demiurge' wasn't a single being; it was the entire administrative class of **The Rulers**."

 Dr. Tyra was the first to speak.
 "You're saying you can trace the actual names back to Proto-Indo-European?"